canonical/vanilla-framework/docs/en/patterns/buttons.md

 ## Inline button

-Should you wish to place a button after a line of inline text, as a CTA for example, you can do so by wrapping the text in a `<span>` and placing the button immediately after it.
+Should you wish to place a button after a line of inline text, as a CTA for example, you can do so by adding the state class `is-inline` to the button element.

 <a href="https://vanilla-framework.github.io/vanilla-framework/examples/patterns/buttons/inline/"
     class="js-example">